assamirzafar/python-GUI-scientific-Calculator-calc4asz/README.md

 ## Key Features:

+exponential or  x 10^ but don't forget to to type asterisk before it while using like " y* 10^"

 Basic arithmetic operations (+, -, *, /) ------>(mouse click, keyboard type)

 Exponentiation (^) ------>(mouse click, keyboard type)